Alberta Elite Hockey League: Alumni

 Many players move on from the AEHL to play Junior A or Major Junior in Western Canada.
 The league's National Hockey League (NHL) alumni include Jarome Iginla, Dany Heatley, Jason Smith, Trent Hunter, Joffery Lupul, Trevor Linden, Geoff Sanderson, Scottie Upshall, Brian Sutherby, Mike Comrie, Nick Tarnasky, Jonathan Filewich, Bryan McCabe, and Ozzy Wiesblatt.

+Other divisions

+As of 2026, the Alberta Elite Hockey League operates both at the AAA and AA level, following the addition of AA teams and a U13 AAA pilot in the 2024-2025 season.
+The league houses the following divisions: